ubcuas/MissionPlanner-Scripts/README.md

 > If using WSL2, get the IP of host machine using `ip route show default`
 > If using Windows, make sure to run mavproxy as an Administrator.

 When running mavproxy, point master to the SITL instance connection and specify 2 outputs, one for connecting with Mission Planner for visualization and one to interface with pymavlink.
+If connecting to an actual drone, set the `--baudrate=xxx` option as well.

 ### Using MissionPlanner-Scripts